wday0507/volatility-surface/README.md

 ## Limitations

-**1/ No direct querying of implied vol** - users cannot input parameters and obtain an interpolated IV as if an option existed at that point.
+**1/ No direct querying of IV** - users cannot input parameters and obtain an interpolated IV as if an option existed at that point.
 Enhancing the model to allow such queries would improve its usability.

 **2/ Quality of fit** - at the short end, the model struggles to distinguish between outliers and a steep IV smirk.
 The interpolated surface thus ignores these points and the resulting surface is flatter in the short end.

-**3/ Simplistic Approach** - ??

-**4/ Arbitrage?? - butterfly . calendar ?????

 ## Improvements
-- how could we improve this modelling approach?
+1/ Enable direct querying of IV - so exotics could be price using these values of volatility

+2/ Consider more sophisticated model type to capture the sharp curvature in the short end of the surface

+3/ Validation testing - for arbitrage